arangodb/docs/arangograph/oasisctl-update-private-endpoint-service.md

-      --azure-client-subscription-id strings   List of Azure subscription IDs from which a Private Endpoint can be created -d, --deployment-id string                   Identifier of the deployment that the private endpoint service is connected to --description string                     Description of the private endpoint service -h, --help                                   help for service
+      --azure-client-subscription-id strings   List of Azure subscription IDs from which a Private Endpoint can be created -d, --deployment-id string                   Identifier of the deployment that the private endpoint service is connected to --description string                     Description of the private endpoint service --gcp-project strings                    List of GCP projects from which a Private Endpoint can be created -h, --help                                   help for service
       --name string                            Name of the private endpoint service -o, --organization-id string                 Identifier of the organization